StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_TABLE.md

   > **NOTICE**
   >
   > - Although this example doesn’t modify the bucketing method but only the number of buckets, it is still necessary to specify the bucketing method by using `HASH(user_id)` in the statement.
-  > - If `BUCKETS <num>` is not specified, it means that the number of buckets is changed to use StarRocks automatic configuration.
+  > - If `BUCKETS <num>` is not specified, it means that StarRocks automatically set the number of buckets.

 - Modify the number of buckets for specified partitions to 15.